sushant0808/SQL-Case-Studies/Pizza Runner/README.md

 6. pizza_toppings

 ### Data Exploration
-1. The customer_orders table had NULL, 'null' word in string type, blank space and NaN values in couple of columns.
+1. The customer_orders table had NULL, 'null' word in string type, blank space and NaN values in the **extras and exclusion** columns.
-2. The runner_orders table also has null and blank values.
+2. The runner_orders table also has null and blank values in the **pickup_time, distance, duration & cancellation** columns.
-3.
+3. No blank or null values are present in the **runners, pizza_names, pizza_recipes, pizza_toppings**.